How to choose washing machine settings and dryer cycles

 5. Tap cold water

-This dryer setting is best for air drying items containing rubber, plastic or other heat-sensitive fabrics - such as rubber-backed bath mats & rugs.
+This dryer setting is best for air drying items containing rubber, plastic or other heat-sensitive fabrics such as rubber-backed bath mats and rugs.

-Selecting this cycle will dry your clothes for the set amount of time that you choose, including quick drying items on a high heat setting.
+Selecting this cycle will dry your clothes for the set amount of time that you choose, including quickly drying items on a high heat setting.

 This dryer setting uses a low temperature to dry and help prevent your clothes from shrinking.
 This is best used for lightweight shirts and pants, delicates and athletic wear.